titimariamumu/building-community/Agua Dulce/README.md

-Agua Dulce is a volunteer-run social practice art project.
+Agua Dulce is a volunteer-run participatory art project.
 We use art and the internet to collaboratively process news media.
 Agua Dulce is the Spanish word freshwater, when directed translated it means - sweet water.
 Like aguadulce, the goal of this project is to be refreshing and life-giving to those overwhelmed by